BenFradet/RiotSharp/Pipelines.md

 In order for the pipeline to run there need to be some secrets in place.
 Secrets can be added in the repository -> Settings -> Secrets -> (top right) New repository secret
 Secrets required for the pipeline:
-- MY_GITHUB_KEY being a personal access token with the right to push packages [github explaination](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+- MY_GITHUB_KEY being a personal access token with the right to write/upload packages [github explaination](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - NUGET_API_KEY being an api key for nuget.org [nuget api key](https://www.nuget.org/account/apikeys)

 ## Usage